-- 1. Lower header to ground, shut down engine, and remove key from ignition. - 2.
-Remove bolts (A) attaching endshield lower brackets to header frame. - 3.
-Remove bolts (B) attaching endshield upper brackets to header frame.
+1. Lower header to ground, shut down engine, and remove key from ignition.

+Remove nuts and bolts at location (A) attaching endshield lower brackets to header frame.
+3. Remove nuts and bolts at location (B) attaching endshield upper brackets to header frame.